ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 which means that the underlying encryption protocol can only protect users against passive eavesdropping on their messages.

-However most messaging systems are designed such that all messages exchanged between users flow through the service operator's servers, so it's extremely easy for an operator to launch an active attack.
+However, most messaging systems are designed such that all messages exchanged between users flow through the service operator's servers, so it's extremely easy for an operator to launch an active attack.
 That is, the service operator can provide fake public keys which it knows the private keys for, associate